Telephone: +44 (0)20 7920 9128

 Web: www.barbicanconsulting.co.uk

-Borrowing short and lending long is a traditional source of income for firms.
-But when depositors withdraw funds it can lead to bank failure.
-It has forced the hand of the authorities.
-It’s why running “liquidity lite” is no longer an option.
-Regulation has caught up and it’s going to be expensive.
 Furthermore understanding how it all fits together is a real challenge.
 Do you find it tricky?
 Are you in finance, operations, audit, risk, dealing or management?

-Do you need to know more?
-This liquidity risk course gives you the opportunity to find answers to questions like: What is a liquidity arbitrage?
+What is liquidity arbitrage?
 What’s the real definition of liquidity risk?
-Why report contractual cash flows?
+Why do contractual cash flows need improvement?
+What are the main sources of liquidity risk?
+How does the regulatory process work?
 What’s liquid and what’s not?
+What's in the high quality buffer?
 Why is behaviour so important?
+What qualitative and quantitative measures are used?
+What's the liquidity coverage ratio about?
+How do structural measures like the net stable funding ratio aim to reduce risk?
 What’s stress testing all about?
-How much does a buffer cost you?
+How severe should it be?
+How much does the liquidity buffer cost you?
 What’s the real reason for a CFP?
 How do weak controls and poor management increase your costs?
 Why transfer price?
 How will this reshape the market?

 This liquidity risk course is properly structured, takes a day and there are case studies.
 It’s not complicated and you don’t have to be an expert.
 Interested?